sMaX2016/supercollider-book/_build/html/_sources/chapters/preamble/algorithms.md

 ## Limits of Computation

-Something magical things happens when a finite sequence of operations uncovers structure and reveals patterns previously unseen.
+Something magical happens when a finite sequence of operations uncovers structure and reveals patterns previously unseen.
 The algorithm---rigid in form yet generative in execution---is both alienating and beautiful.
 It follows rules without deviation, and in doing so, often surprises us.